ancasag/esporas/README.md

 ## Installation and Requirements

-LabelStoma can be run on Linux and Windows.
+Esporas can be run on Linux and Windows.

 ### Build from source